danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- redo the admin page with React Redux Toolkit
+- introduce leaders into the Admin2 page (change winners for leaders)
+- create a way to add points
 - create an easy way to change axios
 - create a table of winners
 - Update admin page with final result of match - think about the logic